linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Lecture Notes/Lecture 16 How Much Should a Firm Borrow Part I.md

 - At risk of losing money – not fully secured
 - Usually restructuring or turnaround specialists hired to execute
-○ If creditors agree, restructuring plan is put in place.
+- If creditors agree, restructuring plan is put in place.
 If not, judge may impose a plan, known as a "cram down"

 # Chapter 7 – Liquidation

 - Often begin as Chapter 11

-○ Company determined no longer viable as a going concern
-Liquidation value greater than going concern value
+- Company determined no longer viable as a going concern Liquidation value greater than going concern value

 - Trustee appointed to oversee liquidation

-$\circ$  Typically accounting or law firm
+- Typically accounting or law firm

 # Chapter 7 – Liquidation

-# - Assets sold
+- Assets sold

 Creditors paid off as proceeds received
-$\circ$  Generally in order of their priority in the capital structure
+- Generally in order of their priority in the capital structure

 Secured creditors

 - Un (under) secured creditors
 Other creditors

 - Such sales may be conducted, under Chapter 11 as well